-This is a serious factor considering cyber crimes and online malpractice taking place through such apps.
-If you feel uncomfortable with its tracking technology, we’re afraid the app will be of no use to you.
+This is a serious factor considering cyber crimes and online malpractice through such apps.
+If you feel uncomfortable with its tracking technology, we’re afraid the app will be useless.

 Miles Location Predictions

-Usually, these predictions can be quite profitable for you, as you will get discounts depending on the places you visit or the products you need.
+This technology allows app owners to present their users with offers and deals they’re most likely to avail themselves of.
+Usually, these predictions can be pretty profitable for you, as you will get discounts depending on the places you visit or the products you need.

-As far as the app owners don’t use this information for malpractice, the predictions are a handy feature to bag maximum rewards.
+As far as app owners don’t use this information for malpractice, the predictions are handy to bag maximum rewards.

 Miles App Challenges

 This is the most exciting part of using the Miles app.
 It devises some challenges for users to complete and earn amazing rewards based on public transportation.

 For example, some rewards are worth 2,000-3,000 points.
 But, by availing of the Miles app challenges, you can get the same reward by taking shortcuts like taking other modes of transportation, such as one bus ride or five bike trips.

 This encourages people to use green transport modes to move around cities and promotes public transport.